Economic history of Argentina: 1914–1929

 Argentina, like many other countries, entered into a recession following the beginning of World War I as international flows of goods, capital and labour declined.
 Foreign investment in Argentina came to a complete standstill from which it never fully recovered: Great Britain had become heavily indebted to the United States during the war and would never again export capital at a comparable scale.
-And after the opening of the Panama canal in 1914, Argentina and the other Southern cone economies declined, as investors turned their attention to Asia and the Caribbean.
+And after the opening of the Panama Canal in 1914, Argentina and the other Southern cone economies declined, as investors turned their attention to Asia and the Caribbean.
 The United States, which came out of the war a political and financial superpower, especially perceived Argentina (and to a lesser extent Brazil) as a potential rival on world markets.
 Neither the Buenos Aires Stock Exchange nor the private domestic banks developed rapidly enough to fully replace British capital.

 As a consequence, investable funds became increasingly concentrated in a single institution, the Banco de la Nacion Argentina (BNA), creating a financial system vulnerable to rent-seeking.
 Rediscounting and non-performing loans grew steadily at the BNA after 1914, polluting its balance sheet.
 This corrosion of balance sheets was a result of crony loans to the other banks and the private sector.
 In its rediscounting actions the BNA was not engaged in pure lender of last resort actions, following Bagehot's principle of lending freely at a penalty rate.
 Instead, the state bank allowed the private banks to shed their risks, with bad paper used as security, and lent them cash at 4.5%, below the rate the BNA offered its customers on time deposits.

-However, unlike its neighbors, Argentina became capable of still having relatively healthy growth rates during the 1920s, not being as affected by the worldwide collapse of commodity prices as Brazil and Chile were.
-Similarly, the gold standard was still in place at a time almost all European countries had abandoned it.
-Automobile ownership in the country in 1929 was the highest in the Southern hemisphere.
+However, unlike its neighbors, Argentina had relatively healthy growth rates during the 1920s, not being as affected by the worldwide collapse of commodity prices.
+For instance, during the 1920s, automobile ownership per capita in Argentina was the highest in the Southern Hemisphere, and grew to become the 4th highest in the world.

 For all its success, by the 1920s Argentina was not an industrialized country by the standards of Britain, Germany or the United States.
+In the structure of its economy and its role as a commodity exporter, it has been compared to Canada and Australia during this period, in the framework of the Staple Theory.
 A major hindrance to full industrialization was the lack of energy sources such as coal or hydropower.
 Experiments with oil, discovered in 1907, had poor results.
-Yacimientos Petrolíferos Fiscales, the first state-owned oil company in Latin America, was founded in 1922 as a public company responsible for 51% of the oil production; the remaining 49% was in private hands.
+YPF, the first state-owned oil company in Latin America, was founded in 1922 as a public company responsible for 51% of the oil production; the remaining 49% was in private hands.

 Exports of frozen beef, especially to Great Britain, proved highly profitable after the invention of refrigerated ships in the 1870s.
 However Britain imposed new restrictions on meat imports in the late 1920s, which sharply reduced beef imports from Argentina.
 Ranchers responded by switching from livestock to crop production, but there was lasting damage to the Argentine economy.